shihanwong/NeoCreationInnovationandDesign/README.md

 13. [License](#license)
 14. [Acknowledgments](#acknowledgments)

-## Short Description of our Project
+## Short description of our project

 ### What's the problem?